Draw This, Then Die!: Manga

-Written and illustrated by Minoru Toyoda, Draw This, Then Die! began serialization in Shogakukan's Monthly Shōnen Sunday magazine on November 12, 2021.
-The first tankōbon volume was released on May 12, 2022.
-As of October 2025, eight volumes have been released.
+Written and illustrated by Minoru Toyoda, Draw This, Then Die! began serialization in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday on November 12, 2021, with the first tankōbon volume released on May 12, 2022.
+As of July 2026, ten volumes have been released.

 In October 2025, Seven Seas Entertainment announced that they had licensed the series for English publication, with the first volume set to release in August 2026.